twitter/communitynotes/content/ranking-notes.md

 ### Needs Your Help

-This tab is only visible to pilot participants.
+This tab is only visible to pilot contributors.
 It is designed to increase the likelihood that people from diverse perspectives rate each note, so that Birdwatch can ultimately elevate notes that people from a wide range of perspectives will find helpful.
 It also gives Birdwatch contributors an easy way to have immediate impact.

 It contains a set of 5 Tweets that have notes that need more ratings (although there may be fewer than 5 Tweets if one of the Tweets was recently deleted by the author).
 Tweets in this tab are filtered to those that the contributor hasn’t rated any of the notes on, and Tweets with notes from the past day, unless no Tweets pass those filters for you (that will only happen if you’re a very active rater!).
 The tab is updated roughly every couple hours, so when the contributor has rated notes in the tab, they can come back later to see fresh Tweets.